 2. Decide if you want a high or low maintenance garden

 Do you love pottering around in the garden for hours?
 Or do you want a garden that looks great, but requires very little maintenance?
 If you don’t want to spend every weekend tending to your garden, make sure you choose the right plants when you’re planning your landscaping.
 And be honest with yourself!
 You might start out with good intentions, but the novelty will quickly wear off if you’re not a keen gardener.
 So be realistic and choose plants that suit your lifestyle.

 3. Soil preparation makes all the difference

-It’s really important to prepare your soil, before you plant.
-This can be the difference between your whole garden dying or thriving.
-It’s hard work, but it’s so worth it!
+It’s really important to prepare your soil before you plant as it can be the difference between your whole garden dying or thriving.
+Plus it will give you more time to explore garden landscape ideas.
+While soil preparation is hard work, it’s so worth it!
 First, make sure you have good drainage and your soil isn’t compacted.
 If you’re turfing, you’ll need at least 100mm of quality top soil.
-For your garden beds, you’ll need to add a good compost and nutrients.
+For your garden beds, you’ll need to add good compost and nutrients.
 Your local nursery can advise you on this.
 Preparing your soil properly will also ensure that you have an attractive garden for a lot longer.